Demo

 Experience the PICon interrogation, test your own persona agent, or browse the leaderboard

 Test your own persona agent.
-Provide your agent's API endpoint (OpenAI chat-completions compatible) along with a persona description.
 PICon will run the full interrogation pipeline and return a detailed consistency report.
 Results are automatically added to the leaderboard.

 PICon Consistency Leaderboard.
 Baseline scores from the paper's evaluation targets, plus community-submitted agents.
 All baselines are evaluated under the same interrogation protocol (50 turns, 2 sessions).